wincentbalin/pytesstrain/README.md

 ## Packages

-The collection is split in several packages.
+The module is split in several packages.
+The package `pytesstrain.train` contains the workhorse function `run_text()`.
+The package `pytesstrain.cli` contains the tolls you might run at the command line.
+The package `pytesstrain.ambigs` contains function around `unicharambigs` file.